 Palo Alto, CA

-The entry wood fence gate flanked by standard lattice panels, and although we would have preferred the Prowell grid panels, the lower spacing at the flower bed is a wonderful touch.
+The entry wood gates flanked by standard lattice panels, and although we would have preferred the Prowell grid panels, the lower spacing at the flower bed is a wonderful touch.

 Colleen Keller Design Studio email@example.com Mobile – 650-776-4190

-A project along the Navesink River in New Jersey with Driveway Gates style #31, 20 fence panels style #25. and a series of outdoor gate #103-5.
+A project along the Navesink River in New Jersey with Driveway Gates style #31, multiple fence panels style #25. and a series of outdoor gates #103-5.

 Red Bank, New Jersey